Asqatasun/Asqatasun/docs/Rule-6-2-1.md

 -   code : EmptyLinkTitle
 -   status: Failed
--   parameter : link text, title attribute, snippet
+-   parameter : link text, `"title"` attribute, snippet
 -   present in source : yes

 ##### MessageB: Not Pertinent link Title Attribute

 -   code : NotPertinentLinkTitle
 -   status: Failed
--   parameter : link text, title attribute, snippet
+-   parameter : link text, `"title"` attribute, snippet
 -   present in source : yes

 ##### MessageC: Suspected Pertinent link Title Attribute

 -   code : SuspectedPertinentLinkTitle
 -   status: Pre-Qualified
--   parameter : link text, title attribute, snippet
+-   parameter : link text, `"title"` attribute, snippet
 -   present in source : yes

 ##### MessageD: Suspected not Pertinent link Title Attribute

 -   code : SuspectedNotPertinentTitleAttribute
 -   status: Pre-Qualified
--   parameter : link text, title attribute, snippet
+-   parameter : link text, `"title"` attribute, snippet
 -   present in source : yes

-##### Used nomenclature

--   LinkTextBlacklist

 ### Analysis

 #### Not Applicable

-The **Set2** is empty
+The page has no textual link with a `"title"` attribute (**Set2** is empty)

 #### Failed

--   At least one element of the **Set2** has an empty title attribute text content which is blacklisted (**Test1** returns false for at least one element)
+-   At least one textual link has an empty title attribute (**Test1** returns false for at least one element)
--   At least one element of the **Set2** has title attribute only composed of non alphanumerical characters (**Test2** returns false for at least one element)
+-   At least one textual link has title attribute only composed of non alphanumerical characters (**Test2** returns false for at least one element)
--   At least one element of the **Set2** has a title attribute which is blacklisted (**Test3** returns false for at least one element)
+-   At least one textual link has a title attribute which is blacklisted (**Test3** returns false for at least one element)
--   At least one element of the **Set2** has a title attribute identical to the link text (**Test4** returns false for at least one element)
+-   At least one textual link has a title attribute identical to the link text (**Test4** returns false for at least one element)

 #### Pre-qualified